 New College has a strong tradition of outstanding academic achievement.
 In most years, nearly half of all collegians achieve a Distinction average or higher across their subjects.
-To date, New Collegians have been awarded more than 90 University Medals, four Rhodes Scholarships, and numerous other awards and prizes.
+To date, New Collegians have been awarded 106 University Medals, four Rhodes Scholarships, and numerous other awards and prizes.

-The College promotes this strong academic tradition through the active academic leadership of its senior staff and through the strong academic tutorial program (see below).
+The College promotes this strong academic tradition through the active academic leadership of its senior staff, especially the Master and Dean of Studies, and through the strong academic tutorial program.
 The College further supports this tradition through programs including:

-- Master's and Dean's events at which invited guests share their work; - Formal Dinners, which include presentations from distinguished scholars and leaders; - Access to the programs and activities of CASE and the New College Lectures; - The involvement of visiting academics, senior staff, prominent alumni, and postgraduate students in the life of the College.
+- Master's and Deans' events at which invited guests share their work; - Formal Dinners, which include presentations from distinguished scholars and leaders; - Access to the programs and activities of CASE and the New College Lectures; - The involvement of visiting academics, senior staff, prominent alumni, and postgraduate students in the life of the College.